 - Relate induction to recursion and use induction to prove properties in and about logical systems

 - Understand the principles and applications of logic programming

 - METHOD OF EVALUATION:

 - Grading will be based on a final exam.
 Final exam: TBD Closed book, one double-sided sheet of hand-written notes permitted.
 Also see exams from prior semesters.

 - MORE INFORMATION:

-See prior instances of similar courses at Carnegie Mellon University in Fall 2015 and Fall 2016 and Spring 2020 and Spring 2021 by André Platzer and earlier by Frank Pfenning, Karl Crary for more information on prior versions of this course.
+See prior instances at KIT in Summer 2023 and of similar courses at Carnegie Mellon University in Fall 2015 and Fall 2016 and Spring 2020 and Spring 2021 by André Platzer and earlier by Frank Pfenning, Karl Crary for more information on prior versions of this course.

 The instructor greatly appreciates the help by other members of the Alexander von Humboldt Professor group for Logic of Autonomous Dynamical Systems at KIT.